soarcn/UndoBar/README.md

 - UndoBar support customize style with background/icon/duration/animation attribution.
 - UndoBar provides 3 default styles.
 You can use them for different purpose like undo,refresh, or just use it as replacement of Toasts.
 - UndoBar will switch to KitKat look and feel in API-19 target.
+- UndoBar will determine if tranlucent mode(4.4) is using and adjust its position.
 - You can overwrite style in your project to change the look and feel.
 For example, you can use following lines in your style.xml to always use KitKat style UndoBar.

 ```xml